futuresystems-courses/465-project-mckibbenc-rebecca-appelbaum-imthinhvu/README.md

 ```
 cm spark start example_1
 ```
-10.If you would like to test any of the clusters you can login using your public ip address.
+10. If you would like to test any of the clusters you can login using your public ip address.
 It would look something like "ssh ubuntu@149.158.213.56".
 If you go cd into spark-1.3.1-bin-hadoop2.6 you can run scripts on the clusters.
 Use the below code to see how many nodes and railways there are in Munich Germany according to OpenStreetMaps.
 ```
 ~/spark-1.3.1-bin-hadoop2.6/bin/spark-submit \
 --master local[4] \